antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

    pair: stackable; streams

-This module defines base classes for standard Python codecs (encoders and decoders) and provides access to the internal Python codec registry which manages the codec and error handling lookup process.
+This module defines base classes for standard Python codecs (encoders and decoders) and provides access to the internal Python codec registry, which manages the codec and error handling lookup process.
+Most standard codecs are :term:`text encodings <text encoding>`, which encode text to bytes, but there are also codecs provided that encode text to text, and bytes to bytes.
+Custom codecs may encode and decode between arbitrary types, but some module features are restricted to use specifically with :term:`text encodings <text encoding>`, or with codecs that encode to :class:`bytes`.

-It defines the following functions:
+The module defines the following functions for encoding and decoding with any codec:

 .. function:: encode(obj, [encoding[, errors]])

    Encodes *obj* using the codec registered for *encoding*.
-The default encoding is ``'ascii'``.
+The default encoding is ``utf-8``.

    *Errors* may be given to set the desired error handling scheme.
 The default error handler is ``'strict'`` meaning that encoding errors raise